 When they entered the dining room together, Joanne’s eyes caught them right away.
 She was actually sitting at the same table as Jacky and the others.
 Usually, she had to sit next to her father, which was the same for the other princesses.
 That was why Sharon was still sitting next to Mr. Hsiao like many times before.

 “Over here!”
-Joanne yelled out–despite the amount of people in the room.
+Joanne yelled out–despite the number of people in the room.

 “Qiao Qiao!”
 Mr. Tseng’s yelling followed.